A piezomotor is an electric motor leveraging the shape change that piezoelectric materials exhibit when an electric field is applied.

 • Linear piezo stepmotors also cycle their series of crystals (connected to either the motor’s casing or stator) through locked and motive modes.
 Typically, one set of crystals is in motive mode while two others cycle through locking; these push along the parallel surfaces by which they’re sandwiched to output linear motion.
 Quick crystal distortion (and hence, response) allows the steps to be made at frequencies exceeding MHz, for speeds to 100 cm per sec.

-How do rotary and linear ultrasonic piezomotors differ?
+Q&A — How do rotary and linear ultrasonic piezomotors differ?

 • In rotary ultrasonic piezomotors, pushers are attached to a piezoresonator through a vibrational shell.
 An ultrasonic radial standing wave is electrically excited in the resonator, causing a ring to radially expand and contract, stimulating pusher movement on the radius.
 Because of their elasticity, the pushers vibrate with the same frequency (though phase shifted) in a direction orthogonal to the ring’s radius.
 The superposition of the two orthogonal movements results in elliptical pusher movements.
 Because the pushers are spring-loaded against the rotor, their movement via friction at the pusher contact area causes rotor rotation.